digiltd/oh-rtd-test/Configuring-the-openHAB-runtime.md

 **Note**: Items and sitemap(s) may be changed during runtime as needed.

-**Note**: Use the demofiles if you wish: http://www.openhab.org/downloads.html
+**Note**: Use the demo setup if you wish: http://www.openhab.org/downloads.html

 ## General Configuration - openhab.cfg